 One of the standout features of this graphics card is the Windforce 2x cooling system.
 This system incorporates alternate spinning fans that maintain a steady temperature, ensuring your games run smoothly even under heavy loads.
 Furthermore, the AORUS engine offers intuitive controls for easy adjustments and monitoring.

 The card boasts 1,408 CUDA Cores and 6GB 192-bit GDDR5 RAM, providing ample power for demanding games and applications.
-Despite its high-performance specifications, the card only consumes a maximum of 120W power, making it an energy-efficient choice for gamers.
+Despite its high-performance specifications, the card only consumes a maximum of 120W of power, making it an energy-efficient choice for gamers.

 Several reviews and unboxings of the GIGABYTE GeForce GTX 1660 GAMING OC 6G Graphics Card are available on platforms like YouTube.
 These videos provide a closer look at the card's features and performance, further testament to its gaming prowess.